oracle/nosql-examples/demo-events/live-developer-lab/serverless-with-nosql-database-and-functions/create-populate-tables/create-populate-tables.md

 Starting with the demo table, we can go and look at the data we inserted for each of the tables.

-1. On the left Click on Table Rows
+1. On the left Click on Explore Data

     ![](./images/table-row-select.png)

-2. In the textbox Query, keep the text SELECT * FROM demo.
+2. In the textbox Query, keep the text `SELECT * FROM demo`.
 This will select all the rows from our table.
 Click on Run query

     ![](./images/run-query.png)